A subjective and relative concept

 "We should die when we are happy," Jacqueline Dulac sang, demonstrating the difficult, if not impossible, quest that represents the attainment of perfect happiness and the ultimate value of this state.

-Happiness, social paradox
+Happiness, a social paradox

 Some even claim that the many pleasures of modern society, artificial, sensational and ephemeral, mask the true pursuit of happiness, distance the individual from minimal but essential spirituality and reduce happiness to a simplistic, materialistic and quantifiable notion.